augcog/tai/rag/README.md

 '{current_time}_{technique}_{method}_{model}_{n}_seg.txt'
 '{current_time}_{technique}_{method}_{model}_{n}_page.txt'
 ```
-The difference between these 3 evaluations is seg evaluaties if that particular segment is succesfully retrieved.
-Page evaluates if the page is succesfully retrieved.
+The difference between these 3 evaluations is seg evaluates if that particular segment is successfully retrieved.
+Page evaluates if the page is successfully retrieved.
 Example of evaluation:
 ```
 /_seg.txt